-Because babies skeleton’s are softer than adults’, gentler techniques such as Cranial Osteopathy (also called craniosacral as it involves more than just the head), gentle massage and gentle articulation (rhythmic joint movements) are used on babies.
+Because babies skeleton’s are softer than adults’, gentler techniques such as Cranial Osteopathy (also called craniosacral as it involves more than just the head), gentle massage and gentle articulation (rhythmic joint movements) are used on babies and children.
 These are quite different from the stronger sort of techniques used on adults and as with any osteopathic consultation, the potential risks and benefits of treatment (or no treatment) will be discussed before treatment is carried out.

 Where appropriate, Helena may also refer mothers and babies back to their GP or midwife.